CanonicalLtd/maas-docs/en/api.md

 - `param mem`
    The minimum amount of memory (expressed in MB) the
-   - `return`ed machine must have.
+       returned machine must have.
 A machine with additional memory may be allocated if there is no exact match, or the 'cpu_count' constraint is not also specified.